simonbesnard1/gedidb/paper/paper.md

 # Conclusion

-`gediDB` enhances the usability of GEDI LiDAR datasets by addressing challenges of data complexity, scalability, and reproducibility.
-Built on TileDB, it enables efficient data management, fast querying, and integration into geospatial workflows—facilitating large-scale analysis of forest dynamics and carbon cycling.
-Its open-source, community-driven design supports ongoing progress in remote sensing and environmental science.
+`gediDB` improves the usability of GEDI LiDAR datasets by removing key barriers of data complexity, scalability, and reproducibility.
+By representing GEDI products as sparse multidimensional arrays in TileDB, it enables fast, flexible queries across space, time, and variables, and integrates seamlessly into established geospatial workflows.
+This allows researchers to perform analyses that extend from local case studies to continental-scale assessments of forest dynamics and the carbon cycle.
+As an open-source and community-driven project, `gediDB` provides a sustainable framework for large-scale exploitation of spaceborne LiDAR data in remote sensing and environmental science.